C3Pool/meta-miner/README.md

 ## Developer Donations

-If you'd like to make a one time donation, the addresses are as follows:
+If you'd like to make an one time donation, the addresses are as follows:

 * XMR - ```43987ATFjfFXp9yBojQoifVPK4CerTF7Zaoo4eDY2p6AEp5uewT3PsY7hYHEHvbRivKcexmSaDdXscnnNtveV56pJpCa9uV```
 * BTC - ```3Q4QT5WKMzCh4WqsGF2nKxc8XoLuLLuMqk```